• Disease Overview

 Treatment

 The treatment of Alport syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, nephrologists, audiologists, ophthalmologists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
-Genetic counseling is recommended for affected individuals and their families.
-Psychosocial support for the entire family is essential as well.
+Pediatricians, nephrologists, audiologists, ophthalmologists, and other healthcare professionals may need to plan an affected child’s treatment systematically and comprehensively.

 Due to the rarity of Alport syndrome, treatment trials that have been tested on a large group of patients are lacking until recently.
-Clinical practice recommendations based on empiric findings have been published (Kashtan C., et al. 2013 and Savige J., et al. 2013) and discuss the treatment of Alport syndrome, including information on identifying and treating children with a high risk of developing early-onset renal failure.
+Clinical practice recommendations based on empiric findings have been published (Kashtan C., et al. 2020 and Savige J., et al. 2013) and discuss the treatment of Alport syndrome, including information on identifying and treating children with a high risk of developing early-onset kidney failure.

 Medications known as angiotensin-converting enzyme (ACE) inhibitors have been used to treat individuals with Alport syndrome.
-Historical (retrospective) data strongly suggests that early treatment with ACE inhibitors can delays progression to end-stage renal disease in males and females with Alport syndrome.
-This off-label use may not be appropriate for all affected individuals and several factors must be considered before starting the therapy such as baseline kidney function, family history, and specific symptoms present.
+Historical (retrospective) data strongly suggests that early treatment with ACE inhibitors can delay progression to end-stage renal disease in males and females with Alport syndrome.
+This off-label use may not be appropriate for all affected individuals and several factors must be considered before starting the therapy such as baseline kidney function, family history and specific symptoms that are present.
 ACE inhibitor therapy should be considered in all patients with Alport syndrome who have elevated levels of protein in the urine (overt proteinuria).
 These drugs are blood pressure medications that prevent (inhibit) an enzyme in the body from producing angiotensin II.
 Angiotensin II is a chemical that acts to narrow blood vessels and can raise blood pressure.
 ACE inhibitors in individuals with Alport syndrome have been shown to reduce proteinuria and slow the progression of kidney disease, delaying the onset of renal failure.

 Some individuals do not respond to or cannot tolerate ACE inhibitors.
 These individuals may be treated with drugs known as angiotensin receptor blockers (ARBs).
 ARBs prevent angiotensin II from binding to the corresponding receptors on blood vessels.

 Although treatment may slow the progression of kidney disease in Alport syndrome, there is no cure for the disorder and no treatment has thus far been shown to completely stop kidney decline.
 The rate of progression of kidney decline in individuals with Alport syndrome is highly variable.
-In many affected individuals kidney function eventually deteriorates to the point where dialysis or a kidney transplant is required.
+In many affected individuals, kidney function eventually deteriorates to the point where dialysis or a kidney transplant is required.

 Specific symptoms associated with Alport syndrome are treated by routine, accepted guidelines.
 For example, hearing aids are used to treat hearing loss when appropriate.
 Hearing aids are usually effective in people with Alport syndrome because they do not lose the ability to distinguish the various sounds of speech from each other another, as long as the sounds are amplified.
 Surgery to remove cataracts is performed when necessary.